-The Craigieburn WTP (Figure 11.25) was decommissioned with the commissioning of the SCP-1 (IMP 2009).
-Currently the clear wells at Craigieburn WTP receive potable water off the SCP-1 upstream of the Quarry Reservoir.
-Potable water is then pumped to the Craigieburn Reservoir Complex.
-From the Craigieburn Reservoir Complex, potable water is pumped to the Midnite Café Reservoir, from where eThekwini Municipality sells the water to Ugu District Municipality.
+The Craigieburn WTP (Figure 11.27) was decommissioned with the commissioning of the SCP-1 (IMP 2009).
+Until recently (2019) the clear wells at Craigieburn WTP received potable water off the SCP-1 upstream of the Quarry Reservoir.
+Potable water was then pumped to the Craigieburn Reservoir Complex.
+From the Craigieburn Reservoir Complex, potable water is still pumped to the Midnite Café Reservoir, from where eThekwini Municipality sells the water to Ugu District Municipality.
 Potable water is also pumped from the Craigieburn Reservoir Complex, via the Willowglen Booster Pump Station, to Ugu District Municipality's Amahlangwa and Kwa Cele Reservoirs (Figure 11.2).
 Table 11.22 shows the details of these pump stations.
+The Craigieburn WTP clear wells and associated pump station were mothballed in October 2019.
+Potable water is currently supplied to the Craigieburn Reservoir Complex from the Singhs take-off, located downstream of the Quarry Reservoir on the SCP-1.

-The 250 mm diameter pipeline that links Amahlangwa and Nkonko reservoirs serves as an emergency supply pipeline between Craigieburn WTP and Umzinto WTP during below-average rainfall periods, and is currently used extensively (Figure 11.2).
+The 250 mm diameter pipeline that links Amahlangwa and Nkonko reservoirs serves as an emergency supply pipeline between Craigieburn Reservoir Complex and Umzinto WTP during below-average rainfall periods, and is currently used extensively (Figure 11.2).

-Figure 11.25 Craigieburn Water Treatment Plant (decommissioned).
+Figure 11.27 Craigieburn Water Treatment Plant (decommissioned).